-The UC California Naturalist Program is designed to introduce Californians to the wonders of our unique ecology, to engage and instill in them a deep appreciation for natural communities, and to become stewards of their local resources.
+The UC California Naturalist Program is designed to introduce Californians to the wonders of our unique ecology, to engage and instill a deep appreciation for natural communities, and to become stewards of their local resources.

 - Textbook: The California Naturalist Handbook